jovanta/spicify/README.md

-Hi this is the first commit
+ola this is the first commit